sani-coop/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 **Tag:** ``<stringequalhint>``

-Specifies the feedback for an incorrect answer.
+Specifies feedback to appear after the learner submits an incorrect answer.

   Attributes